 At the PIC, Mr. Mahloele actively implemented the organizations’ Black Economic Empowerment strategy, where he concluded R13 billion worth of transactions over three years and a new strategy for the Isibaya Fund which achieved a 45% return for the 2003 / 2004 financial year and 40% return for 2004 / 2005 financial year.
 He is the recipient of three recognition awards from the Association of Black Securities and Investment Professionals for his work, including the CEO of the Decade award (2014).

 Mr. Warren Wheatley CA(SA), CFP, Post Graduate Diploma in Corporate Finance, Post Graduate Diploma in Financial Planning Law, Post Graduate Diploma in Auditing.
 Warren Wheatley is the Chief Investment Officer of Lebashe Investment Group along with being one of the founding principals.
 Coupled with this, he is the founder of TSS Capital (Pty Ltd) and its Chief Executive Officer.
-Warren is a non-executive director of Aluwani Capital Partners, Broll Property Group and the Financial Planning Institute of South Africa.
+Warren is a non-executive director of Aluwani Capital Partners and Broll Property Group.

 Warren gained a significant amount of experience whilst he worked as an Investment Banker and Wealth Manager at ABSA Capital.
 Here, he managed a portfolio of ultra-high net worth families and their investment decisions.
 Prior to this, Warren was at Alexander Forbes and served in various roles within the institutional consulting and actuarial business.
 Being head of one of the Consulting and Actuarial Branch in Sandton coupled with his previous experience of being Principal Consultant to a number of high profile corporate clients gave Warren further exposure in the investments arena.